This asparagus tomato pasta with oregano hazelnut pesto is a delicious vegetarian easy meal idea. It’s super easy to make and bursting with flavour!

 Recipe link parties

-I am bringing this healthy asparagus tomato pasta recipe to #CookBlogShare, Meat Free Mondays, Inspire Me Monday, Spring Crafts, and Mix It Up Monday.
+I am bringing this healthy asparagus pasta with tomatoes recipe to #CookBlogShare, Meat Free Mondays, Inspire Me Monday, Spring Crafts, and Mix It Up Monday.
 Also sharing with Melt In Your Mouth Monday, Made By You Mondays, What’d You Do This Weekend and Fiesta Friday